Yoake83/Yoake83/README.md

 ## About me

-I'm a second-year CS student who builds full-stack products — not just side projects, but production systems with real users, live deployments, and real consequences when things break.
+I'm a fourth-year CS student who builds full-stack products — not just side projects, but production systems with real users, live deployments, and real consequences when things break.

 Currently interning at **Inreal Solutions** where I ship end-to-end features independently across two live websites.
 My stack is MERN, my mindset is ownership, and I care deeply about code that actually works in the real world — not just localhost.